How to Improve Software Quality Assurance (SQA) for Cross-Browser Testing

 Introduction

-These days, a variety of browsers, such as Google Chrome, Firefox, Safari, and Edge, can efficiently run web applications.
-The way that code is interpreted and displayed differs slightly between browsers.
+Currently, different browsers like Google Chrome, Firefox, and Safari or Edge are able to handle web applications with reasonable efficiency.
+Slight differences in rendering of code and display will arise among the browsers.
 It raises potential problems.
 Cross-Browser Testing Service is an important part of software quality assurance (SQA), as the blog article emphasizes.
 We will talk about how to make SQA better for testing across browsers.
 The platform should be neutral and offer a good user experience for your web application.

 Understand the Importance of Cross-Browser Testing